Supreme Court sets April arguments over whether Trump can be prosecuted for election interference

 The Supreme Court has previously held that presidents are immune from civil liability for official acts, and Trump's lawyers have for months argued that that protection should be extended to criminal prosecution as well.

-Lower courts have so far rejected Trump's novel claim that former presidents enjoy absolute immunity for actions that fall within their official job duties.
-A panel of appellate judges in Washington ruled earlier in February that U.S. District Judge Tanya Chutkan, who would preside over the election interference trial, was right to say that the case could proceed and that Trump can be prosecuted for actions undertaken while in the White House and in the run-up to Jan.
+Lower courts have, so far, rejected Trump's novel claim that former presidents enjoy absolute immunity for actions that fall within their official job duties.
+A panel of appellate judges in Washington ruled earlier in February that U.S. District Judge Tanya Chutkan, who would preside over the election interference trial, was right to say that the case could proceed and that Trump could be prosecuted for actions undertaken while in the White House and in the run-up to Jan.
 6, 2021, when a mob of his supporters stormed the U.S. Capitol.

-The issue reached the high court because the appeals court refused to grant the delay that Trump has sought.
+The issue reached the high court because the appeals court refused to grant the delay that Trump had sought.

 The high court also will hear an appeal in April from one of the more than 1,200 people charged in the Capitol riot.
 The case could upend a charge prosecutors have brought against more than 300 people, including Trump.